faouziben/elucidat-javascript-test/README.md

 Guidance:

+We recommend you spend around 2 hours on this challenge.
 Understanding that time may be a constraint for some, please focus on writing clean, maintainable and testable code rather than going overboard on UI design.

 ## Backend Focus test